Code-Institute-Submissions/outerzone/README.md

 * Home - fix layout of photos
 * Products - search bar not working
 * Products - Fix sort by name.
-* Products - Get filter by Artist to work.
+* Products - Get filter by Artist to work
+* Products - use for statement to run through filter artists
+* Products - fix margins and positioning of basket
 * Basket - fix delete
 * Basket - fix update quantity
 * Checkout - grand total not pulling through to admin?
 * Checkout - move complete order btn to right
 * Comments - add comments to show code borrowed from elsewhere
+* Mini Checkout - amend layout
+* Change navbar font to white, whilst still being able to see burger.

 # Project Requirements
 ## Main Technologies